 Letters of Reference (three required): It is important that the letters of reference be completed by individuals who have first-hand knowledge of your skills, strengths and weaknesses.
 References from friends, family members and relatives are not appropriate and will not be accepted.
-One reference must be from a physician assistant with whom the applicant shadowed in patient care activities; one evaluation must be from a work supervisor; one evaluation must be from a professor.

-Once we are notified an applicant's CASPA application has been fully completed (completed by applicant and verified by CASPA, official GRE results received, and three appropriate letters of reference have been submitted, and the applicant has submitted their application fee) the application will be reviewed by our admissions committee.
-It is our goal to notify all applicants of decisions within two-weeks of receiving the CASPA notification of a completed and verified application.
+Once an applicant's CASPA application has been fully completed (completed by applicant and verified by CASPA, official GRE results received, and three appropriate letters of reference have been submitted, and the applicant has submitted their application fee) the application will be reviewed by our admissions committee.
+It is our goal to review all applications within two weeks of being fully verified and completed.
 Due to the expected volume of applications, the Program will not be able to meet with or speak (by email, phone, or mail) with any applicants not invited for an interview.

 The Program's Admissions Committee hopes to make on-site interview decisions within two-weeks of being notified by CASPA that an individual's application is fully completed, has been verified, official GRE scores have been received, three appropriate references have been received, and the applicant has submitted their application fee.
 Selected applicants will be invited to join us for an interview.* Non-selected applicants will be informed by email.

 Applicants are welcomed to have family members accompany them to the interview session.
 Family members accompanying applicants can attend the Program presentation and tour, but will not be able to otherwise participate in the interview process.

 It is important to understand that acceptance into any PA program is a highly competitive process.
 Meeting our entrance requirements in no way guarantees acceptance.
 Most competitive students will meet and exceed our entrance requirements.